mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 ### Scaling

-Have you have had your servers crashing because of your app/website was featured on the first page of hacker news or product hunt?
-Or had your online shop crashing on black friday?
+Have you had your servers crashing because of your app/website was featured on the first page of hacker news or product hunt?
+Or has your online shop crashed on black friday before?
 Then you will relate to this one.

 Using the JAMstack makes scaling your application a lot easier.
 Since all the content is already there when the app is built, and its served through a CDN.
 We won't have to put any extra effort or face any scaling up issues.
 No need to worry about load balancers and spinning up extra instances.